Skip to content

 Conclusion

 Scalability is a tremendously important topic.
-You may not have to deal with it right now, but you should at least know where to start.
+You may not have to deal with it now, but you should know where to start.
 The best ways to scale are splitting services, horizontal scaling, separate databases for reading and writing concerns, database sharding, memory caching, and going to the cloud.
 While each one of those methods is great on its own, combining them will get you to the next level.

 Thank you for reading.
 Is there something else this list is missing?
 I’d love to hear about your scaling adventures.